The complete guide to calculating employee cost and value

 Encouraging HR and finance to work as business partners: Enable transparency among employee costs, skills, and strategy.
 Consider investing in a system that integrates finance and HR to manage workforce and plan performance.
 This integration helps understand the relationship between employee revenue drivers and other triggers to help connect the workforce with strategic goals.
 Data transparency is required across all areas of the business.

 Connecting HR with data, systems, and finance: Revenue generation usually begins with the sales department, but most companies end there.
 Most organizations wouldn’t expect HR to assist in this process through employee data alone.
-Apart from performing its traditional role, HR can exploit the myriad of employee data to understand what drives sales conversion rates.
+Apart from performing its traditional role, HR can exploit the myriads of employee data to understand what drives sales conversion rates.
 This requires access to the sales data of target employees.

 After understanding the drivers/triggers, HR can improve the operating units that prevent employees from participating and sustaining their performance.
 This connects employee data with business outcomes while also fostering a business relationship between Human Resources and business development leaders.